 Another studio provides students enrolled in Performing With Electronics experience in performing with technology under the guidance of Todd Reynolds.
 This work gives them access to an increasingly important body of repertoire represented by such composers as Mari Kimura, Morton Subotnick, Ingram Marshall, Mario Davidovsky, Scott Johnson, Diego Luzuriaga, Anna Clyne, Chris Chaffe, Steve Reich, Alvin Lucier and John Cage.
 This facility allows students to explore current developments in music that involve electronics and computers with the most up-to-date music software systems, in addition to realizing older works using newer technology.
 It provides a basic, practical workshop for preparing pieces in the repertoire that involve electronics and a space to practice and rehearse with the equipment needed for each project.
 This space has been specifically designed for the School by Sam Berkow of the acoustical firm SIA Acoustics.
 The studio is Macintosh-based and is Max/MSP friendly.

-Two additional studios, including the Jean Lignel Electronic Music Studio*, are directed by Richard Sussman and focus on providing performance and compositional tools applicable to jazz, commercial music, and scoring for film and TV, as well as purely creative projects.
-The emphasis is on MIDI and digital audio recording, sound design, multitrack recording and production techniques, use of samplers and virtual instruments, and techniques for scoring to picture.
-Each studio contains two work stations with Macintosh G4 or G5 dual processor computers; sequencing software; Pro Tools HD systems; and the latest in multiple keyboards and samplers, including Gigastudio, Korg Tritons, Roland S760, Roland JV-2080s, Proteus 2000, Akai S6000, Kurzweill K2500, Tascam DA88, and Spectrasonics and Korg virtual instruments.
+Two additional studios, including the Jean Lignel Electronic Music Studio (Studio 506)*, are directed by Richard Sussman and focus on providing performance and compositional tools applicable to jazz, commercial music, and scoring for film and TV, as well as purely creative projects.
+The emphasis is on working with DAWs such as Protools, Digital Performer, and Logic, virtual instruments, MIDI protocol, sound design, multitrack recording and production techniques, and techniques for scoring to picture.

 Students registered in related courses are allowed to schedule individual studio lab time when available.